 This is exacerbated by a lack of regulation and management, which is crucial to prevent the loss of biodiversity and ecosystem services.
 We must explore this unique area of the ocean to understand it better, as well as implement and enforce regulations to allow the conservation and sustainable use of biodiversity.

-This summer, all attention has been directed at several conferences key to understanding and managing our deep oceans, including the Session of the International Seabed Authority in Jamaica, the Biodiversity Beyond National Jurisdiction (BBNJ) Intergovernmental Conference organised by the United Nations in New York, and the Deep-Sea Biology Symposium in California.
-The conversations are happening and awareness is growing – now is the time for change.
+Earlier this year all attention was directed at several conferences key to understanding and managing our deep oceans, including the Session of the International Seabed Authority in Jamaica, the Biodiversity Beyond National Jurisdiction (BBNJ) Intergovernmental Conference organised by the United Nations in New York, and the Deep-Sea Biology Symposium in California.
+The conversations were happening and awareness is growing – now is the time for change.

 Holistic management is urgently needed to prevent the loss of biodiversity and ecosystem services in this area of rapidly expanding human activity.
 Not only does the deep ocean and its inhabitants amaze and inspire us, but it also has the potential to provide solutions to some of the world’s greatest challenges.
 If we don't balance the needs of both society and nature, there is a very real chance that we could change our oceans irreparably before we fully understand them and that would be a catastrophic loss for humanity.